evaneschneider/site/_posts/2016-3-25-Density_Profile_Effects.markdown

 In the last post I noted that there were clear differences between the low and high resolution $$n_h = 1$$ cloud simulations at 200 kyr.
-However, the fact that the clouds started with different density profiles and therefore, different masses was a confounded variable in determining the cause of the different morphologies.
+However, the fact that the clouds started with different density profiles and therefore, different masses was a confounding variable in determining the cause of the different morphologies.
 Hence, I have rerun the high resolution simulation to 200 kyr with the old density profile.